kodecocodes/english-style-guide/README.md

 Periods, commas, dashes, semicolons, question marks and exclamation points go within quotation marks *only* when they apply to the quoted matter.
 They go outside quotation marks when they apply to the whole sentence.

-**raywenderlich.com**
-When referring to the website or our tutorials, refer to it as "raywenderlich.com" in all lower case.
-Not mixed case (RayWenderlich) or two words (Ray Wenderlich).

-**real-time** when used as an adjective: "real-time analytics". **real time** when used on its own: "we're watching this in real time".

-**right-click**

 **screen gestures**
 You _tap_ something on a screen, you don't _click_, _touch_ or _press_ it; the only exception to this is a _long press_ on an object on the phone's screen.

-**server-side**

-This includes the name of the Server-Side Swift pillar as well as all other uses.

-**setup, set up, set-up**

-"Set up" is the verb, where you _set up_ your computer.
-"Setup" is the noun.
-The Catterwauls have quite a _setup_ in their video studio.

-Take care of those first two forms properly and you’ve covered 95% of cases.

-"Set-up" is a common adjectival noun: My mobile carrier has a steep _set-up_ fee.
-But I wouldn’t slap anyone with a trout for using the above noun form instead: a steep _setup_ fee

-**TODOs**
-Not todos or to-dos.
-And certainly not todo's.

-**up**
-Don't use "up" as an adverb unless it is absolutely necessary.
-For example, "open up" can almost always be shortened to "open."

 **URL**
 Write URLs in lowercase, and leave off the leading www if possible: raywenderlich.com.
 You don't need to add special formatting (i.e., bold or inline code) when the website is part of the main body text.